 Corpus was originally a Latin word.
 Its basic meaning is 'body'.
 The plural of corpus is corpora: see -us in Latin.
 Although some people say corpuses, this is frowned on - at least by academics who like to pretend that they speak Latin.
+For an etymological disquisition on corpus and some similar words, you may want to see Corps - corpse - corpus - corse.

 Corpus belonged to a smallish set of Latin nouns ending in -us that formed plurals in -ora.
 (Most nouns that ended in -us formed plurals in -i.)